-On the other hand, collaborative project management software, like Asana, helps teams plan and manage projects and has built in timeline and calendar views (no formulas or cell-merging required) to help teams visualize their work.
+On the other hand, collaborative work management software, like Asana, helps teams plan and manage projects and has built in timeline and calendar views (no formulas or cell-merging required) to help teams visualize their work.

-In this article, we’ll cover where Excel falls short for critical project management needs, how it compares to project management software, examples of project timelines and calendars, and steps to create one for your project.Read: How to create a project timeline in 7 stepsCreate a timeline template
+In this article, we’ll cover where Excel falls short for critical project management needs, how it compares to work management software, examples of project timelines and calendars, and steps to create one for your project.Read: How to create a project timeline in 7 stepsCreate a timeline template

 Choosing whether to use a project calendar or timeline will depend on the complexity of your project and the information you want to see.
 Here’s when to use each type of visual project plan:

 Managing your editorial calendar out of a spreadsheet requires a lot of upfront work and manual updating or moving cells around whenever last-minute stories pop-up or dates shift.
-With a project management tool, however, you can connect your editorial calendar to the content production process so you know where each piece is in the development cycle and can quickly shift publish dates around as needed.
+With a work management tool, however, you can connect your editorial calendar to the content production process so you know where each piece is in the development cycle and can quickly shift publish dates around as needed.

 Building out your marketing campaign plan in a spreadsheet is like playing a game of Tetris.
 Just when you think something fits, a new task pops up that throws it all off.
 When you use the timeline view in your project management tool, however, it’s easy to schedule tasks, see timing conflicts, and move work around—so you can launch your campaign on time.

 With so many moving pieces and teams to coordinate with, it’s easy to miss critical steps when managing your product launch in an Excel timeline because you can’t see how work connects.
-In a product management tool, you can set date ranges and dependencies for tasks, see timing conflicts and adjust work, and attach files to tasks—so everyone knows what’s happening, when.
+In a work management tool, you can set date ranges and dependencies for tasks, see timing conflicts and adjust work, and attach files to tasks—so everyone knows what’s happening, when.

 A successful project starts with a clear plan.
-By building your project timeline or calendar in the right tool, your team can be more productive, collaborative effectively, and feel confident in your project plan.
+By building your project timeline or calendar in the right tool, your team can be more productive, collaborate effectively, and feel confident in your project plan.